-The Currier Museum of Art is an internationally renowned art museum located in Manchester, New Hampshire.
-The Currier features European and American paintings, decorative arts, photographs and sculpture, including works by Picasso, Monet, O'Keeffe, Wyeth, and LeWitt with exhibitions, tours, and programs year-round.
-The museum also offers tours of the Frank Lloyd Wright-designed Zimmerman House -- reservations required.
+The Currier Museum of Art is an internationally renowned art museum located in Manchester, N.H.
+The Currier features European and American paintings, decorative arts, photographs and sculpture, including works by Picasso, Monet, O'Keeffe, Wyeth and LeWitt with exhibitions, tours and programs year-round.
+The Museum also offers tours of the Frank Lloyd Wright-designed Zimmerman House -- reservations required.
 The Currier Museum Art Center offers studio workshops and classes for children and adults.

 The Currier Museum of Art is accredited by the American Association of Museums.